Gulf Harbour Radio

 CHRISTIAN & HANNELOrE - ZL1DIY

 Qth in Russel, in NZ's Bay of Islands, overlooking the entrance to Opua.
 Onboard SV Donella, Christian is often a mm.
+(Hannelore sadly passed away in 2020).

 Picture